-Tulsi Gabbard Calls On Joe Biden To Oppose Push For ‘Police State’
+Tulsi Gabbard Calls On Joe Biden To Oppose Push For 'Police State'

 In a video of Brennan's recent comments spotlighted in Gabbard's video, he claimed that Biden and his administration are moving "in a laser-like fashion" to uproot insurgency movements in America in the wake of the U.S. Capitol attack.

-In an op-ed for The New York Post, David Harsanyi argued that Brennan poses more of a threat to democracy than the individuals he took aim at in his recent remarks, including libertarians, religious extremists, and fascists.
-In particular, Harsanyi pointed to the former CIA director’s previous claim that there was an “unprecedented seditious criminal conspiracy” against America linked to Robert Mueller’s investigation that turned out to be unsubstantiated.
+In an op-ed for the New York Post, David Harsanyi argued that Brennan poses more of a threat to democracy than the individuals he took aim at in his recent remarks, including libertarians, religious extremists, and fascists.
+In particular, Harsanyi pointed to the former CIA director's previous claim that there was an "unprecedented seditious criminal conspiracy" against America linked to Robert Mueller's investigation that turned out to be unsubstantiated.

 According to journalist Glenn Greenwald, Biden plans to initiate a new War on Terror in the wake of the storming of the U.S. Capitol.
 Although the writer noted that the riots were the catalyst for the movement, he suggested the push for a new surveillance state has been in the works for some time.
-The journalist warned that the Democratic figures pushing the purported new War on Terror now have the support of neoconservatives due to the alliance they forged with them against former President Donald Trump.
+The journalist warned that the Democratic figures pushing the purported new War on Terror now have the support of neoconservatives, due to the alliance they forged with them against former President Donald Trump.

 Like Gabbard, Greenwald has been vocal in his criticism of Schiff, who he previously said is the most shameless and pathological liar in Congress.
 In a piece for The Intercept, the journalist noted that Schiff opposed safeguards on the ability of Trump's FBI to spy on Americans — despite frequently suggesting that Trump was controlled by Russian President Vladimir Putin.